50054-2023-fall/cohort_probs/fp_scala_poly/fp_scala_poly_problem.md

 }
 ```

-We can define a type class instance for ordering among interger values.
+We can define a type class instance for ordering among integer values.

 ```scala
 given intOrd:Ordering[Int] = new Ordering[Int] {